 Integrated Physical and Sensory Service

-The aim of the Resource Base is to provide a personalised learning environment that supports, challenges and nurtures deaf and hearing impaired students in a manner that ensures each student is given the best opportunity to fulfill their potential, academically, socially and emotionally within a mainstream setting.
+The aim of the Resource Base is to provide a personalised learning environment that supports, challenges and nurtures deaf and hearing impaired students in a manner that ensures each student is given the best opportunity to fulfil their potential, academically, socially and emotionally within a mainstream setting.

 The main objective of the Resource Base is to improve the language levels of deaf students, as well as developing their learning and life skills, within a setting which enables them to function as independent learners, able to take advantage of the many opportunities within the Academy and in the wider hearing world.
 This has two main strands: